You are wasting time and money focusing on metrics that don’t matter.

 Yes, that leads to spend!
 I love seeing these three metrics together when comparing ad or campaign performance.

-Spend will let me know if I need to shift my budget from one ad or campaign to another.
+Spend will let me know if I need to shift my A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. from one ad or campaign to another.
 Or raise or lower the spend of an effective or underperforming ad.

 This metric is often ignored.

 When I promote posts in the News Feeds of my Fans, I want to be sure that they see it only once.
 Therefore, my goal is a 1.0 Frequency.